North Carolina Hunting Seasons 2023-2024 New Regulations & Dates!

 What are the requirements for obtaining a hunting license in North Carolina?

 State regulations for North Carolina hunting licenses are set by the Wildlife Resources Commission.
 Completing an authorized hunter education course and carrying the certification card at all times are required, except for individuals possessing a hunting license before July 1, 2013.
 Hunters must choose the right license based on age and residence.
-Hunting bear or ducks requires special permits.
+Pursuing bear or ducks requires special permits.
 Wildlife Resources Commission licenses and permits are available to disabled residents.
 If convicted of certain felonies or serious offenses, including domestic abuse, hunters cannot carry a gun.

 John Lewis